MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/ns-d3d11-d3d11_texture1d_desc.md

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">UINT</a></b>

 Flags (see <a href="/windows/desktop/api/d3d11/ne-d3d11-d3d11_bind_flag">D3D11_BIND_FLAG</a>) for binding to pipeline stages.
-The flags can be combined by a logical OR.
+The flags can be combined by a bitwise OR.
 For a 1D texture, the allowable values are: D3D11_BIND_SHADER_RESOURCE, D3D11_BIND_RENDER_TARGET and D3D11_BIND_DEPTH_STENCIL.

 ### -field CPUAccessFlags

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">UINT</a></b>

 Flags (see <a href="/windows/desktop/api/d3d11/ne-d3d11-d3d11_cpu_access_flag">D3D11_CPU_ACCESS_FLAG</a>) to specify the types of CPU access allowed.
 Use 0 if CPU access is not required.
-These flags can be combined with a logical OR.
+These flags can be combined with a bitwise OR.

 ### -field MiscFlags

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">UINT</a></b>

 Flags (see <a href="/windows/desktop/api/d3d11/ne-d3d11-d3d11_resource_misc_flag">D3D11_RESOURCE_MISC_FLAG</a>) that identify other, less common resource options.
 Use 0 if none of these flags apply.
-These flags can be combined with a logical OR.
+These flags can be combined with a bitwise OR.

 ## -remarks